Go to our other sites

-You can find more information about each of our post-results checks in the Guidance on post-results checks and appeals for school-assessed grades in the June 2021 series supplement to the Cambridge Handbook (PDF, 159KB). or for Cambridge Pre-U qualifications only, in this version of the supplement (PDF, 182KB).
+You can find more information about each of our post-results checks in the Guidance on post-results checks and appeals for school-assessed grades in the November 2021 series supplement to the Cambridge Handbook (PDF, 198KB).

-Here are our deadlines for submitting post-results checks (PDF, 107KB) for the June 2021 series.
-Or for Cambridge Pre-U qualifications, you can find our deadlines here (PDF, 119KB).
+Here are our deadlines for submitting post-results checks (PDF, 154KB) for the November 2021 series.

 Please note: Before you submit a post-results check or appeal you must tell candidates that their syllabus grade will either stay the same, go up, or go down.
 In exceptional circumstances, grades may be withdrawn.
 By submitting a post-results check or appeal request to us, you are confirming you have told each of your candidates this.